strapi/strapi/docs/3.x.x/en/guides/upload.md

 # File Upload

+> ⚠️  This feature requires the Upload plugin (installed by default).

 Thanks to the plugin `Upload`, you can upload any kind of files on your server or externals providers such as AWS S3.

 ## Usage